Tank Legislation and Regulations

 The EN12566-3 Certificate is absolutely mandatory under the Construction Products 'CE Marking' Directive.
 It is also a requirement under Environment Agency General Binding Rules that all sewage treatment plants have this Certificate

-The British Standards Institute have advised us that ONLY package plants which have the EN12566-3 2005 Certification are legal in the UK.
+The British Standards Institute have advised us that ONLY package plants which have the EN12566-3 2005 Certification are legal, without a Permit, in the UK.

 The Environment Agency requires all new septic tanks to have the EN12566-1 Certificate under the General BInding Rules for septic tanks.

 The EN 12566-3 only tests the percentage reduction of the influent pollutants in the sewage and gives no guarantees that the final effluent quality will satisfy the Environment Agency Consent Standard that you have to adhere to.
 Another anomaly is that the manufacturer can decide how many litres of sewage the plant treats each day and some plants are only tested for 4 people when they are sold as 6 person plants.